jfoclpf/in-my-district/website/readme.md

 The directory `static/` is the export of the wordpress website as static files done with the plugin [Simply Static](https://wordpress.org/plugins/simply-static/).
 To update these files one must

- - regenerate the static files at the [Simple Static plugin page](https://nomeubairro.app/wp-admin/admin.php?page=simply-static),
+ - regenerate the static files at the [Simply Static plugin page](https://nomeubairro.app/wp-admin/admin.php?page=simply-static),
  - download the zip file to this directory and
  - run `./update_static.sh`.